A Short Bio About Pastor Rick

 A Video Message from Pastor Rick

-PASTOR’S MESSAGE – FEBRUARY 2025
+PASTOR’S MESSAGE – APRIL 2025

 Along with these the following is a list of my activities.